openshift/enhancements/enhancements/storage/csi-migration.md

 ## Goals

-For Tech Preview, we want to introduce a mechanism to switch certain feature gates on and off accross OCP components.
+For Tech Preview, we want to introduce a mechanism to allow switching CSI migration feature flags on and off accross OCP components.

+Due to upstream requirements, it is important that this mechanism allows for enabling the feature flags on control-plane components **before** the kubelet, and vice-versa.

 Once CSI migration is enabled by default in upstream, it will not be possible to disable it again.
-Therefore, given mechanism shall be disabled in OCP once CSI migration becomes GA in upstream.
+Therefore, such mechanism shall be disabled in OCP once CSI migration becomes GA in upstream.

 ## Non-Goals

 * Control the ordering in which OCP components will be upgraded or downgraded.
+We will leave this responsability to the user.
 * Install or remove the CSI driver as the migration is enabled or disabled.

 ## Proposal

 The CSI migration feature is hidden behind feature gates in Kubernetes.
-For instance, to enable the migration of a in-tree AWS EBS volume to its counterpart CSI driver, the cluster administrator should enable these two feature gates:
+For instance, to enable the migration of a in-tree AWS EBS volume to its counterpart CSI driver, the cluster administrator should turn on these two feature gates:

 * CSIMigration
 * CSIMigrationAWS

-CSI Migration requires that feature flags are enabled and disabled in a [specific order](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/csi-migration.md#upgradedowngrade-migrateunmigrate-scenarios).
+Nevertheless, what makes things more complicated is the strict order in which those flags need to be enabled across components.
+In other words, CSI Migration requires that feature flags are enabled or disabled in a [specific order](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/csi-migration.md#upgradedowngrade-migrateunmigrate-scenarios).
 In summary:

 * When the CSI migration is **enabled**, events should happen in this order:
   1. Enable the feature gate in all control-plane components.